-- a) a security interest in personal property over the Company's inventories of raw materials, of products in progress and of finished products; - b) a security interest in personal property over the Company's accounts opened with Banca Transilvania S.A.; - c) mortgage over all of the Company's present and future (trade) receivables; - d) a mortgage over all the receivables related to the insurance contracts concluded in order to insure the goods that are the subject matter of the guarantees related to the loan contract to be concluded with Banca Transilvania S.A.; Alumil Industria Aluminiului CA Crosse in a leveut ass
+d) a mortgage over all the receivables related to the insurance contracts concluded in order to insure the goods that are the subject matter of the guarantees related to the loan contract to be concluded with Banca Transilvania S.A.;

-the Bank. eece, in a layout accepted by

-These financial statements together with the explanatory notes were Administration and signed on its behalf on 19 March 2020. approved by the Board of

-Marius Ionita C.E.O.
-Ciprian Balasca C.F.O.
+e) Corporate Guarantee issued by Alumil Industria Aluminiului SA, the Bank. , Gre ece, in a l ayout a ccepted by financial statements together with the explanatory notes we stration and signed on its behalf on 19 March 2021. ere approved by the Board of Marius C.E.O.
+Ionita Ciprian Ba alasca